UTSIL NAJ - Guatemala

 IMPACT SINCE THE BEGINNING OF THE PROGRAM

-This project is certified by the prestigious Gold Standard.
+This program is certified by the prestigious Gold Standard.
 The positive impacts on our communities and our planet are carefully measured and reported as contributions to achieve the Sustainable Development Goals (SDGs), defined by the United Nations Organization.

 Beneficiaries